 Some of the NEAAs, notably L-alanine, L-glutamine, and L-arginine, are technically conditionally essential amino acids.
 This means they are a necessary component of the diet during certain stages of development and under adverse physiological stress, such as long bouts of intense strength training.

-Should You Take EAAs?
+Should You Take EAAs or BCAAs?

 If you are on a strict vegan or plant-based diet, supplementing with EAAs or BCAAs may be prudent.
 However, you’ll want to find a product that provides fermented BCAAs/EAAs—these are vegan-friendly amino acids.
 If the label doesn’t explicitly state that the amino acids are fermented or vegan, they are likely derived from animal products.